twsla

 | not | Inverted filter |

-| extract | extraction pattern |
+| extract | Extraction pattern |

 | name | Variable name |

-| grokPat | |
+| grokPat | GROK pattern |

 | ip | IP Information Mode |